maeslopezortiz/Gene-co-expression-network-analysis/README.md

 # Gene co-expression network analysis: Example in Apple
 ## Description
 In this project, our aim is the creation of co-expression networks for gene correlation analysis using public apple RNA datasets.
-We will examinate modular relationships among genes across various functional domains and tissue types.
+We will examine modular relationships among genes across various functional domains and tissue types.

 ## Downloading a genome reference
-First, we need to select and download the apple reference geneome in which we will do the mapping of the raw reads.
+First, we need to select and download the apple reference genome in which we will do the mapping of the raw reads.
 > I downloaded the apple genome published by Sun, _et al_.,2020.
 >
->  We need the genome FASTA file, annotation gff file, and  blast2go file for functional analysis.
+>  We need the genome FASTA file, annotation GFF file, and  blast2go file for functional analysis.
 ```sh
 mkdir Genome
 wget http://bioinfo.bti.cornell.edu/ftp/Apple_genome/genome/haploid/Gala/Gala_haploid_v2.chr.fa.gz